Child car seat laws UK and abroad

 - is correctly fitted according to the manufacturer's instructions.

 Only an EU-approved car seat can be used in the UK.
+Child car seats approved outside of the EU (the US for example) cannot be used in the UK.

 Avoid confusion about booster seat rules, read our guide on booster seats.